 The absence of trust

 In the UK, consumers are willing to trust more businesses than the government or media.
 They are also giving brands permission to play a bigger part in their lifestyles and well-being.
 Moreover, almost half of the UK consumers are turning to brands for advice on health and safety.
 Traditional sources are being ousted by brands people believe in and identify with.

-Greek philosopher Aristotle said that people are “social animals,” who habitually build relationships to live life.
-Therefore, society isn’t suffering from a lack of trust; rather, individuals are constantly adjusting to new circumstances.
+The Greek philosopher Aristotle said that people are social animals.
+They habitually build relationships to live life.
+Therefore, society isn’t suffering from a lack of trust.
+Instead, individuals are constantly adjusting to new circumstances.